 Although Burnaby Village is free in the summer and in December for the Christmas season, there is a charge during special occasions, including at its Haunted Village special event.

-The cost in 2022 is about $10 for adults, seniors and youth, and $5 for children ages 2-12.
-Kids under two years old get in for free.
+The cost in 2024 is about $10 for adults, seniors and youth, and $5 for children ages 2 to 12.
+Kids under two years old have free admission.

 Haunted Village Activities

 During its short Halloween season, Burnaby Village is full of Halloween decorations.
-Most of the buildings are closed, but inside all the windows are great spooky displays.
+Most of the buildings are closed, but inside all the windows are spooky sights to see.

 Below are some more useful pieces of advice and information.

-TIP #1: If you have kids, be sure to go on the carousel ride in normal years.
+TIP #1: If you have kids, be sure to go on the carousel ride in years when it’s offered.
 It’s not every day that the rides are free and unlimited.
-Do however expect there to be a lineup.
+Do, however, expect there to be a lineup.
+Note: The carousel didn’t happen during last year’s event.

-TIP #2: There are some scary scenes in various display windows, but there isn’t the usual gore you’ll find at most haunted houses elsewhere.
+TIP #2: There are some scary scenes in various display windows some years, but there isn’t the usual gore you’ll find at most haunted houses elsewhere.
 If you have particularly timid children it’s not difficult to avoid most of the spookier stuff, so in general it’s a pretty good kid-friendly place to go.

 TIP #3: The Halloween event at Burnaby Village is very family-friendly.
 Expect most of the children there to be somewhere between about age 3 and 11, with 5 to 10 probably being the perfect age for the event.